Strain localization and distribution in areas of tectonic extension and contraction

 Therefore, to investigate this problem, I integrate robust multiscale (outcrop & drones) field mapping of fault zones & fracture systems, structural analyses of seismic reflection data, earthquake data, and rock mechanics experiments to investigate the pre-existing structure of the basement and the basement-rooted faults in Oklahoma that makes them so susceptible to injection induced seismicity.

-Investigation of orphan intraplate tremors in the interior of Atlantic Equatorial and West African Countries
+Investigation of intraplate earthquakes onshore and proximal offshore in the Equatorial Atlantic and West African coastal regions

-Over the past decades, there had been several reports of tremor events in the interior of Atlantic equatorial and West African countries, areas generally known to be ‘tectonically quiescent’ (e.g., Nigeria, Ghana, Benin, Liberia, Guinea, Gabon, DRC, and Angola).
+Over the past decades, there had been several reports of earthquakes in the Equatorial Atlantic and West African coastal countries, areas generally known to be ‘tectonically quiescent’ (e.g., Nigeria, Ghana, Benin, Liberia, Guinea, Gabon, DRC, and Angola).
 My collaborators and I are utilizing a combination of geological and geophysical techniques, and seismology to investigate the origin of these tremors.

 Structural geophysics of coseismic surface deformation zones